nick-ng/poe-map-team/story-route/misc/curse-support-act-3.md

 - Run north-west and enter a new Docks.
 - Farm Docks.
 If you find the Thaumetic Sulphite, open a portal and let everyone know.
 Get the Sulphite and continue farming Docks.
   - If you opened the portal for sulphite, do not re-open a portal until you've burned the Blockage.
   - Try and find the Docks waypoint.
+You should then farm between the Docks waypoint and Docks entrance.
+  - If your inventory gets full, return to town when you're at the waypoint side of Docks.
   - 4 links can drop in the Docks.
   - You need BBBG or BBGG.
+Keep your BBG item in your stash if you aren't using it.
+  - You also need BBB by act 4 so be on the lookout for them.
   - The party needs BBBG, BBBB and RRRB.
-  - You may have noticed red areas in some zones.
+  - You may have noticed red "side" areas in some zones.
 They have a red icon on the map.
 Starting from the Docks, you should start entering those and killing the monsters in there.
+  - Pick up any Sacrifice of X items and Vaal gems.
+We need several of each Vaal Grace (2), Vaal Discipline (4) and Vaal Haste (1) so pick up any extras you find.
 - Warp to Mark and talk to Lady Dialla.
 Take the Jade Amulet reward.
 - Take the waypoint to town and take Nick's portal for the trial then back to town.
 - Take the waypoint to the Sewers and burn the blockage.